Eyewitness account

 Never did I envision a trip back that soon, even with self-recrimination or survivor’s guilt (PTSD).

-After all, my other head already rolled – the other side of Pier 5.
-What’s left to lose.
-Having jumped through 9 hoops and hurdles, I might as well make it an even 10.
 Back to those prison-turned-makeshift camps.
-Slamming doors not Sliding doors (“When you look behind there was no open door”).
-At the time, I barely got my US Passport – and my “GoFundMe” were typed letters and licked stamps sent to whoever happened to be in my Address book.
+Slamming doors vs Sliding doors (“When you look behind there was no open door”).
+At the time, I barely got my US Passport – and my “GoFundMe” (for youngsters who could only relate to crowdsourcing) were typed letters and licked stamps to all in my address book.

 Instead of improving my IQ in school, I end up with better EQ in life.